HarryRosen/analytics-shiny-sample/README.md

 1. checkout your custom branch (e.g. [username]); checkout feature and bug branches from your custom branch [if applicable] (e.g. [username]-[#id])
 2. stage and commit your changes to the corresponding branches
 3. commit to your custom branch outlined in step 1.
-4. create a pull request for the 'dev' branch
+4. create a pull request for the 'dev' branch; include a comment with your UUID, if applicable

+###